barbarer/py4e-int/_sources/web/parsingJSON.rst

     What type of thing (class name) is ``data`` in the code above?

-    - :str: It is an object of the str (string) class :.*: Try again
+    - :str|string: It is an object of the str (string) class :.*: Try again

 .. fillintheblank:: net_json_what_type_returned_d1

     What type of thing (class name) is ``d1`` in the code above?

-    - :dict: It is an object of the dict (dictionary) class.
+    - :dict|dictionary: It is an object of the dict (dictionary) class.
       :.*: Try again

 .. mchoice:: webParsingJSON_MC_construct